 Deb Haaland made history as Interior secretary.
 Now she’s running for governor of New Mexico

 SANTA FE, N.M.
-(AP) — Deb Haaland, who championed conservation and clean energy during her tenure as Interior secretary, has launched her Democratic campaign for governor of New Mexico, the nation’s No. 2 oil production state.
+(AP) — Deb Haaland, who championed conservation and clean energy during her tenure as Interior secretary, is running for the Democratic nomination for governor in New Mexico, the nation’s No. 2 oil production state.

 The governor’s office in New Mexico has flipped between Democratic and Republican control since the 1980s.
 President Donald Trump has gained popularity in New Mexico while still losing three elections in the heavily Hispanic and Native American border state.

-But Democrats have consolidated control over every elected statewide office, all congressional and U.S. Senate seats, and broad majorities in the state House and Senate.
+But Democrats have consolidated control over every elected statewide office and all congressional and U.S. Senate seats, and now have broad majorities in the state House and Senate.

+“As it turns out, you don’t have to lease millions and millions of acres,” Haaland said.
+“We really worked at zeroing in on where these leases should happen so that we can ensure that other land is open to conservation.”

+Whether she would bring this sense of balance to New Mexico is yet to be seen, but it’s sure to be a campaign issue given the importance of oil and gas revenues.

-Democratic lawmakers in New Mexico have carved out a progressive framework for investing and redistributing the state’s fiscal windfall from oil and natural gas to help underwrite everything from free meals at all public schools, to zero-tuition college and trade schools, discount childcare and tax incentives geared toward families with children.
+Democratic lawmakers in New Mexico have carved out a progressive framework for investing and redistributing the state’s fiscal windfall to help underwrite everything from free meals at all public schools, to zero-tuition college and trade schools, to discount childcare and tax incentives geared toward families with children.

-New Mexico’s annual oil production recently surpassed that of North Dakota, the home of Trump’s nominee to lead the Interior Department, Doug Burgum.

-The Republican nominee for governor in 2022 — former television meteorologist Mark Ronchetti — proposed a different approach when it came to the state’s oil and natural gas income — individual rebates along with educational stipends for families aimed at improving early literacy.
+The Republican nominee for governor in 2022 — former television meteorologist Mark Ronchetti — proposed a different approach to spending these revenues: individual rebates along with educational stipends for families aimed at improving early literacy.
 He lost to Lujan Grisham in 2022 by a 6-point margin.

-Concerns about crime and homelessness are at the top of Lujan Grisham’s current legislative agenda amid a proliferation of homeless encampments in cities along the upper Rio Grande and sustained high rates of violent and property crimes.
+New Mexico’s annual oil production recently surpassed that of North Dakota, the home of Trump’s nominee to succeed Haaland in leading the Interior Department, Doug Burgum.

 Montoya Bryan reported from Albuquerque, New Mexico